 If you’re already a Licensed Practical Nurse (LPN) and want to take the next step to become a Registered Nurse (RN), then Ball State has the perfect pathway for you.

 Our LPN to BS concentration allows you to apply your existing experience toward completing your bachelor’s degree in nursing.

 Whether your plans include expanding your nursing role in a hospital or other medical setting, or moving on to pursue graduate-level work, this program is an excellent precursor.

 Download Plan of Study

 Summer Transition Semester

-The summer semester that begins the LPN transition track is designed to allow you to acquire and demonstrate the skills and knowledge you would need to master by the end of sophomore year in our regular, four-year concentration.
+The summer semester that begins the LPN transition concentration is designed to allow you to acquire and demonstrate the skills and knowledge you would need to master by the end of sophomore year in our regular, four-year concentration.

 The semester also allows you to get acclimated to Ball State, the School of Nursing, and the nursing curriculum.

 Upon successful completion of the Summer Transition Semester, you will be ready to progress into the junior-year level of the nursing sequence.